daviderestivo/nsm/README.md

 - **AWS CLI configured** with credentials (`aws configure`)
 - **IAM permissions** for EKS, IAM, EC2, and EBS management

+### Supported Regions
+This automation works in all AWS regions that support EKS.
+Default region is `eu-central-2`.

 ### Verify Prerequisites
 ```bash
 # Check AWS CLI and credentials